cfournie/segmentation.evaluation/doc/source/index.rst

 * Kappa; and
 * Pi.

+If you have any problems or difficulties, please `log an issue <https://github.com/cfournie/segmentation.evaluation/issues>`_.

 :Release: |version| (beta)
 :Date: |today|

 If you're using this software for research, please cite:

 *Chris Fournier and Diana Inkpen.
 2012.
 Segmentation Similarity and Agreement.
 Proceedings of Human Language Technologies: The 2012 Annual Conference of the North American Chapter of the Association for Computational Linguistics.
 (HLT '12), pp. 152—161.
 Association for Computational Linguistics, Stroudsburg, PA, USA.*

+If you would like to read the paper, `visit my website <http://nlp.chrisfournier.ca/publications/#segmentation>`_.

 BibTeX::